 Western Language Materials

-East Asian languages collection is supported by western language materials on East Asia studies housed in the general library collection (Watson Library and the Library Annex), Murphy Art and Architecture Library, Government Information Resources, Thomas Gorton Music and Dance Library, Thomas R. Smith Map Collection, GIS and Numeric Data Lab and the Special Collections of the Kenneth Spencer Research Library.
-The western language materials supporting East Asian studies consists of more than 41,000 volumes in history, art history, literature, language, philosophy, religion, political science, sociology, anthropology, theater and drama, and geography.
-Through the approval plans and in coordination with other subject specialists, the Libraries acquire most English language scholarly and academic publications on East Asian studies produced in North America.
-These works support basic undergraduate and graduate research in most of the professional schools.
-Other important on-campus international resources are at Ermal Garinger Academic Resource Center, and the Wheat Law Library: Legal Research Links - International collections.
-Those are staffed by personnel in the above departments.
+The East Asian languages collection is supported by western language materials on East Asian studies housed in the general library collection (Watson Library and the Library Annex), Murphy Art and Architecture Library, Government Information Resources, Thomas Gorton Music and Dance Library, Thomas R. Smith Map Collection, and the Special Collections of the Kenneth Spencer Research Library.
+The western language materials supporting East Asian studies consist of more than 55,000 volumes in all subjects in the humanities and social sciences.
+In coordination with other subject specialists, the Libraries acquire English language materials on East Asian studies, as well.
+The English language collection supports basic undergraduate and graduate research.
+Other important international resources are the Ermal Garinger Academic Resource Center, and the Wheat Law Library.

 AC 149-715 Collections, series, collected works.
 3

 AI 19-21 Indexes